A greedy non-intrusive reduced order model for shallow water equations: Numerical results

-Figure \ref{fig:sd_greedy_L2_L2_error} illustrates the convergence behavior of the different greedy algorithms in terms of the $stRMSE$ norms (see eq.~(\ref{strms})) of the greedy NIROM solutions errors.
-The x-axis shows the number of centers used by the RBF interpolant.
-The horizontal line represents the $stRMSE$ norm of a standard RBF NIROM solution in which $888$ RBF centers were selected by uniformly skipping over every alternate snapshot from the projected high-fidelity solution set.
-The initial superior convergence rate of the p-greedy algorithm can be attributed to the relatively smoothly-varying periodic nature of the flow that is captured more efficiently by the uniformly distributed set of p-greedy centers.
-After the initial stage, the accuracy of the p-greedy NIROM doesn't improve any further with the selection of additional centers.
-In the psr-greedy algorithm, the convergence is more robust such that the stRMSE steadily reduces with further enrichment of centers.
-Moreover, after the residual computations using the dominant modes capturing the key temporal dynamics for each component have been carried out, the psr-greedy selection is able to capture the small-scale features in the flow and hence the psr-greedy NIROM eventually offers superior accuracy than the other approaches.
-In Table \ref{tab:sd_l2l2_norms}, the smallest $stRMSE$ error norms corresponding to the x-velocity component of the different greedy NIROM solutions are reported along with the respective sizes of the set of centers used in each case.
-Additionally, $stRMSE$ norms are also reported for a standard RBF NIROM using all of the available $1776$ centers and the previously described standard NIROM that uses $888$ centers by skipping over alternate snapshots.
+Figure \ref{fig:sd_greedy_L2_L2_error} illustrates the convergence behavior of the different greedy algorithms in terms of the $stRMSE$ norms (see eq.~(\ref{strms})) for $\vec u_x$, where the x-axis denotes the number of centers used by the RBF interpolant.
+The horizontal line represents the $stRMSE$ norm of a RBF NIROM solution computed using $547$ RBF centers that were selected by uniformly skipping over every $13$ projection coefficients of the high-fidelity snapshots.
+The periodic nature of the flow is a more natural fit for the power function-driven sampling of centers and hence, unlike the Red River example, in this case the \textit{p-greedy} algorithm shows a more desirable improvement in the stRMSE norm with the selection of additional centers.
+However, the evaluation of the power function and the computation of the RBF interpolation coefficients are both dependent on the RBF scale factor, $c$ and the accuracy of the \textit{p-greedy} and the \textit{psr-greedy} NIROM solutions were found to be highly sensitive to the value of the hyperparameter $c$.
+In this example, $c=0.095$ was chosen for the \textit{p-greedy} algorithm and $c=0.05$ was chosen for the \textit{psr-greedy} and all other NIROM implementations.
+In the \textit{psr-greedy} algorithm, the convergence is more robust and the stRMSE steadily reduces with further enrichment of centers.
+Moreover, the \textit{psr-greedy} selection is able to capture the small-scale features in the flow and hence the \textit{psr-greedy} NIROM offers superior accuracy than the other approaches.
+In Table \ref{tab:sd_l2l2_norms}, the smallest $stRMSE$ error norms corresponding to the x-velocity component of the different greedy NIROM solutions are reported along with the respective number of centers used in each case.
+Additionally, $stRMSE$ norms are also reported for the uniform RBF NIROM using $547$ centers.
+Despite the favorable nature of the flow, the uniform RBF NIROM was outperformed by the \textit{psr-greedy} NIROM.